223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

     * startCursor
     * endCursor
 * edges ...
 The result list
     * cursor ...
-The cursor for resource that is normaly base64 encoding of resource id.
+The cursor for resource that is normally base64 encoding of resource id.
     * node ...
 The resource itself.

-In order to get the next page, you specify pageInfo.endCursor after argument of next quey.
+In order to get the next page, you specify pageInfo.endCursor after argument of next query.
 The following is the implementation of that.

 ```clojure:src/graphql_server/boundary/db.clj
   (find-rikishis [{:keys [connection]} before after first-n last-n]